-- 8.1 If you are being bullied or harassed, you may be able to resolve the situation yourself by explaining clearly to the perpetrator(s) that their behaviour is unacceptable, contrary to the council's policy and must stop.
-Alternatively, you may wish to ask the clerk/chief officer, your nominated manager or a colleague to put this on your behalf or to be with you when confronting the perpetrator(s). - 8.2 If the above approach does not work or if you do not want to try to resolve the situation in this way, or if you are being bullied by your own nominated manager, you should raise the issue with the chair of the council.
-(If your concern relates to the chair, you should raise it with the chair of the personnel/staffing committee).
-The chair (or another appropriate person) will discuss with you the option of trying to resolve the situation informally by telling the alleged perpetrator, without prejudicing the matter, that: - 8.2.1 there has been a complaint that their behaviour is having an adverse effect on a member of the council staff - 8.2.2 such behaviour is contrary to our policy - 8.2.3 for employees, the continuation of such behaviour could amount to a serious disciplinary offence - 8.3 It may be possible for this conversation to take place with the alleged perpetrator without revealing your name, if this is what you want.
-The person dealing with it will also stress that the conversation is confidential. - 8.4 In certain circumstances we may be able to involve a neutral third party (a mediator) to facilitate a resolution of the problem.
-The chair (or another appropriate person) will discuss this with you if it is appropriate. - 8.5 If your complaint is resolved informally, the alleged perpetrator(s) will not usually be subject to disciplinary sanctions.
-However, in exceptional circumstances (such as extremely serious allegation or in cases where a problem has happened before) we may decide to investigate further and take more formal action notwithstanding that you raised the matter informally.
-We will consult with you before taking this step.
+- 8.1 If you are being bullied or harassed, you may be able to resolve the situation yourself by explaining clearly to the perpetrator(s) that their behaviour is unacceptable, contrary to the Council's policy and must stop.
+Alternatively, you may wish to ask the Chief Officer, your nominated manager or a colleague to put this on your behalf or to be with you when confronting the perpetrator(s). - 8.2 If the above approach does not work or if you do not want to try to resolve the situation in this way, you should raise the issue with the Chairman of the Council.
+(If your concern relates to the Chairman, you should raise it with the Vice Chairman who is also the Chairman of the Employment Committee).
+The Chairman (or another appropriate person) will discuss with you the option of trying to resolve the situation informally by telling the alleged perpetrator, without prejudicing the matter, that: - 8.2.1 There has been a complaint that their behaviour is having an adverse effect on a colleague. - 8.2.2 Such behaviour is contrary to the Council's policy. - 8.2.3 The continuation of such behaviour could amount to a serious disciplinary offence. - 8.3 It may be possible for this conversation to take place with the alleged perpetrator without revealing your name, if this is what you want.
+The person dealing with it will also stress that the conversation is confidential. - 8.4 In certain circumstances the Council may involve a neutral third party (a mediator) to facilitate a resolution of the problem.
+The Chairman (or another appropriate person) will discuss this with you if it is appropriate. - 8.5 If your complaint is resolved informally, the alleged perpetrator(s) will not usually be subject to disciplinary sanctions.
+However, in exceptional circumstances (such as extremely serious allegation or in cases where a problem has happened before) the Council may decide to investigate further and take more formal action notwithstanding that you raised the matter informally.
+The Council will consult with you before taking this step.